😱 Who are your competitors?

 What are the results?

-Not because they look like your product with some coconut or almond twist, but because they are powerful solutions to the low-glycemic/snack craving problem you want to solve.
+They don’t have to look like your product with some coconut or almond twist but they are powerful solutions to the low-glycemic/snack craving problem you want to solve.

-Thinking in terms of problems to be solved is nothing new, yet it's one of the most important lessons you need to integrate for business in general and even more important for innovation.
-The market and your potential customers don't care about your product as it is just a feature of your business.
-Your business is the problem that you solve and the value you might create by doing so.
+Thinking about problems to be solved is nothing new, yet it's one of the most important lessons you need to integrate for business in general and even more important for innovation.
+The market and your potential customers don't care about your product, as it is just a feature of your business.
+Your business is the problem that you solve and the value you create by doing so.